Marklogic-retired/marklogic-data-hub/_pages/harmonize/java.md

 ### Using the DHF from Java

-The core of the Data Hub Framework ships as a library Jar file.
-Calling the DHF Library directly from your custom Java code is the **most powerful** way to use the DHF.
-Before you embark down this path, consider if you can get by with using the [ml-data-hub Gradle Plugin](gradle.md) instead.
+The core of the Data Hub Framework ships as a library .jar file.
+Calling the DHF Java library directly from your custom Java code is the most powerful way to use the DHF.
+Before you embark down this path, consider whether you can get by using the [ml-data-hub Gradle Plugin](gradle.md) instead.

-Still here?
-The DHF Library is distributed via bintray so that you can include it easily with your favorite Java build tool.
-Here's how to include it.
+The DHF Java library is distributed via bintray so that you can include it easily with your favorite Java build tool.
+Here's how to include it:

 **Gradle**